-KBRH Health Foundation will be undertaking a 2 year $750,000 Ambulatory Care Campaign to support the $38.8 million Phase 2 Pharmacy/Ambulatory Care Project at Kootenay Boundary Regional Hospital (KBRH).
+KBRH Health Foundation's major campaign is a 2 year, $750,000 Ambulatory Care Campaign supporting the $38.8 million Phase 2 Pharmacy/Ambulatory Care Project at Kootenay Boundary Regional Hospital (KBRH).
 This exciting project will see extensive renovations to Ambulatory Care and Oncology, including moving day surgery procedures into the newly expanded space above the Emergency Department.
+We are 70% to our fundraising goal and are asking for your support to bring us across the finish line!

 Many of the equipment items within the current Ambulatory Care departments are approaching their end of life.
 Maintaining state of the art medical equipment is vital to ensuring patient safety and care.
 The department expansions and state of the art medical equipment purchased will increase the capacity to provide patient services at KBRH.